 How is Arthritis Treated?

-Treatments for dogs with arthritis vary, but the goal of each is to help minimize the pain that they have to deal with.
+Treatments for dogs with arthritis vary, but the goal of each is to help minimize the pain that they have to deal with a natural and efficient way to handle the pain is with cbd for dogs.
 Steroids are used to help reduce the swelling in your dog’s joints so that the swelling is reduced and they can walk better.
 This form of treatment comes with a number of side effects though, so it is often used as a last resort because continued use of steroids can actually damage the joints more.
 That being said, this is a great option to provide relief for elderly dogs who do not have a lot of time left.

 Another treatment option for your dog is the use of NSAIDs, which are non-steroidal anti-inflammatory drugs like Aleve or Ibuprofen.
 They are basically pain killers that you give to your dog to help them bear the pain better, just like you would take when you are in pain.
 They are great for reducing pain, but they can cause other side effects like diarrhea, stomach ulcers, kidney damage, and liver dysfunction.
 Do not give your dog the same amount that you would take because they actually should take a much lower dose.
 Your dog’s doctor will be able to prescribe this medication for your dog.

 For dogs with severe arthritis pain, Class IV lasers can be used to stimulate your dog’s blood flow.
 These lasers reach deep below the surface of your dog’s skin to help reduce the amount of inflammation around the joints.
 It also stimulates their body, which increases the amount of natural endorphins that their body releases to deal with pain.
 With a few treatments, your dog will feel like a puppy again because all of the pain will be drastically reduced.
 One of the reasons that this form of treatment is so great is that it is a non-invasive procedure that can restore their mobility.